 By Steve Ormondroyd, Workshop Manager

-The electric motor, top left, from which water is pouring, was located in a pit under a machine in a dye house and hadn’t run for years.
+This is the curious story of how we fixed an electric motor that ran on water.
+The motor, top left, from which water is pouring, was located in a pit under a machine in a dye house and hadn’t run for years.

 It turns out the motor had been flooded at some stage and nobody had noticed.
-How the windings didn’t blow amazes me.
+How the windings didn’t blow amazed me.

 When tested, the windings were in excellent condition, passing all our electrical tests as if the motor had just come out of the factory.
 We also balanced the rotor, fitted new bearings and ran a final test before giving the motor a fresh coat of paint and returning it to the customer.